The Carriage House - Historic Homestead of Martin Mylin

-The current homestead owners and founders of the non-profit KiSS Foundation, Kimmel & Stephanie Schaefer, are now offering stays at the beautiful Carriage House as a fundraiser for Take Heart Counseling & Equine Assisted Therapy in Wernersville, PA.
-Take Heart's mission is to empower individuals and families to find hope, healing, and wholeness through therapeutic work with horses.
-Kimmel & Stephanie have donated their sweet little miniature horses, Raphie & Reuben, as emotional support animals in the heard at Take Heart.
+The current homestead owners and founders of the non-profit KiSS Foundation, Kimmel & Stephanie Schaefer, are now offering stays at the beautiful Carriage House as a fundraiser for Take Heart.
+All it takes is a $300 minimum donation.
+Kimmel & Stephanie donated their sweet little miniature horses, Raphie & Reuben, as emotional support animals in the heard at Take Heart.
 They believe in and support the mission of Take Heart and are donating funds raised from stays at the Carriage House to Take Heart's Partnership Program, which funds sessions for clients with financial needs.
 If you would like to stay at the Carriage House, please contact Stephanie Shaefer at 717-209-2885.

 Martin Mylin was a Swiss immigrant who arrived in Lancaster County in 1710 and is credited with creating the Pennsylvania Long Rifle.
 Mylin built his gun shop, which is still standing today, about 300 yards away from this site.
 The gun shop is listed on the Register of National Historic Places.